MohammedHS404/LibreChat/README.md

 - just create a folder called uploads

-# You will need to add an .env file with your credentials
+# You will need to add an .env file with your credentials at the top level directory

 - Create .env file
 - Pase the following